Skip to main content

 umd m

-High Performance Building: The University of Maryland has set a goal that all new construction and major renovations will be high-performance buildings.
-The High Performance Building Program is a Maryland state law requiring buildings, constructed or renovated solely with State funds to be “high performance” buildings.
-This program requires new buildings and major renovations to be certified LEED Silver or be built to the 2012 International Green Construction Code as amended by the Maryland Green Building Council.
-UMD building projects must achieve 15% better energy efficiency than the current energy code.
+• High Performance Buildings: The University of Maryland has set a goal that all new construction and major renovations will be high-performance buildings.
+To comply with Maryland's High Performance Green Building Program, UMD building projects must achieve 15% better energy efficiency than the current energy code.

 Brendan Iribe Center for Computer Science and Engineering